finding your brilliance

-for a week after I returned home, I rarely left my bed other than to create a new baked good and later return to my cave. even trying to schedule a zoom call with my friends seemed like too much effort. on a beautiful day of sun shining through my window to the extent that it was blinding, I decided that I had to force myself outside.
-I was in one of the best places to be quarantined and I was wasting it.
-I could go outside and breathe fresh air. when school was first cancelled, I hated the idea of being stuck in the least populated state with no one to interact with but my family.
+When school was first cancelled, I hated the idea of being stuck in the least populated state with no one to interact with but my family.
 I thought I would miss out on meet ups with my friends who were in closer proximity to one another.
-I didn’t realize that everyone would be as isolated as I was, except I had the advantage of outdoor isolation.
+I didn’t realize that everyone would be as isolated as I was, I just had the advantage of outdoor isolation.

-this week I was asked to create a five minute video of me dancing for my seminar class. no other instructions were given.
+This week I was asked to create a five minute video of me dancing for my seminar class. no other instructions were given.
 I love to dance.
-I really do, but I am not a great dancer without instruction. at camp when I was little, I would pride myself on being in the front row when I was surrounded by girls who were on dance teams. it is to date one of my proudest accomplishments.
-I never had formal instruction in a dance studio past the age of eight, which was when I quit ballet. my enthusiasm carries me a long way on the dance floor, and I decided that it would carry me through this project as well.
+I really do, but I am not a great dancer without instruction.
+At camp when I was little, I would pride myself on being in the front row when I was surrounded by girls who were on dance teams.
+It is to date one of my proudest accomplishments.
+I never had formal instruction in a dance studio past the age of eight, when I quit ballet after a fellow ballerina smashed my thumb in a car door.
+My enthusiasm carries me a long way on the dance floor, and I decided that it would carry me through this project as well.
 I procrastinated starting recording my movement with the excuse that I was waiting for inspiration.

-in this class, we had spoken about our brilliance and where our brilliance lies.
-I interpreted it as where I thought I had the most confidence, the things I knew that I was good at. but, maybe our brilliance doesn’t lie in the things that we think that we already have mastery in. maybe our brilliance lies in the ability to make something out of what you thought was previously impossible. our brilliance lies in places we didn’t even know existed.
+In this class, we spoke about our individual brilliance and where our brilliance lies.
+I interpreted it as where I thought I had the most confidence, the things I knew that I was good at.
+But, maybe our brilliance doesn’t lie in the things that we think that we already have mastery in.
+Maybe our brilliance lies in the ability to make something out of what you thought was previously impossible.
+Our brilliance lies in places we didn’t even know existed.